Worried About Gas Leaks at Home?

 When you have help on its way, there are a few other things you can do.
 Only re-enter the building if you are confident that the leak is small, and then only at your own risk.
 For large leaks, civil emergency authorities such as the fire department should also be contacted.
 If you know where it is, you should turn off your gas supply at the shut-off valve.
 This is usually located near your gas meter.
 You may also ventilate the building by opening doors and windows.

 The best way to deal with a gas leak is to prevent one from happening at all.
-The best way to prevent gas leaks are through annual inspections.
+The best way to prevent gas leaks is through annual inspections.
 Many home heating professionals offer this service.
 Make sure that the person you choose to inspect your home is properly certified.
-For older homes it may also be a smart investment to upgrade the gas piping to meet today’s safety standards.
+For older homes, it may also be a smart investment to upgrade the gas piping to meet today’s safety standards.
 Replacing older gas appliances with newer ones that have modern safety features will help ensure the safety of your home and property.
 This is especially important for gas furnaces.

 In both cases, plan ahead: know what you will do and keep emergency phone numbers handy.